multividas/developers-multividas/docs/index.md

 head:
   - - meta
     - name: description
-      content: Welcome to the MultiVida API documentation, where you can explore the various features and functionalities provided by our powerful API.
+      content: Welcome to the Multivida API documentation, where you can explore the various features and functionalities provided by our powerful API.
 Whether you're a developer or an enthusiast, our API offers seamless integration and access to a range of functionalities.
   - - meta
     - name: keywords
-      content: MultiVida API documentation
+      content: Multivida API documentation

 hero:
-  name: "MultiVida"
+  name: "Multivida"
   text: "API documentation"
-  tagline: MultiVida platform API enable developers to utilize Threads APIs
+  tagline: Multivida platform API enable developers to utilize Threads APIs
   image:
-    src: /logo.png
+    src: /logo-with-shadow.png
-    alt: MultiVida API documentation Logo
+    alt: Multivida API documentation Logo
+    light: /logo-with-shadow.png
+    dark: /logo-with-shadow.png
   actions:
     - theme: brand
       text: Get Started